-Alver – Algae Protein
+Alver manufactures Algae-based Protein

 Another great alternative to animal and plant-based proteins is algae protein.
-Algae protein requires less water and emits less carbon dioxide (CO2) than traditional proteins, especially the animal-based ones.
+Algae protein requires less water and emits less carbon dioxide (CO2) than traditional proteins, especially animal-based ones.
 One of the main challenges for the wider adoption of seaweed-based protein is its specific taste and odor.
 Startups are using innovative technologies and fermentation processes to produce neutrally tasting and smelling algae protein.

 Swiss startup Alver uses fermentation to produce vegan protein powder from golden Chlorella algae.
 This algae-based protein offers a neutral taste and, therefore, works well with various recipes.
 The Alver protein powder also contains vitamins B1, B2, and B6, as well as calcium, iron, magnesium, phosphorus, and zinc.

-Plantible Foods – Duckweed Protein
+Plantible Foods offers a Duckweed Protein

 Duckweed, a free-floating micro-aquatic plant also known as the water lentil or lemna, is a source of alternative protein.
 Lemna has a number of advantages over conventional protein sources.
 Duckweed does not require farmland, irrigation, or the use of pesticides, hexane, or other toxic chemicals to cultivate.
 Moreover, the water used in the production process is recycled through a closed-loop system.
 Besides that, duckweed has a naturally fast growth rate, enabling harvest on a daily basis.